1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

 ## **Event Viewer**

 The Windows Event Logs are not text files that can be viewed using a text editor.
-However, the data are XML-formatted `.evtx` files
+However, the data are XML-formatted `.evtx` files and they stored in `C:\Windows\System32\winevt\Logs`

 	- Note: File must be interpreted with tool
 	- Cannot read directly like linux log text files